-- (1) the creation of high-quality jobs in Minnesota paying wages that support families; - (2) recognition of the rights of workers to organize and unionize; - (3) ensuring that workers have the necessary tools, opportunities, and economic assistance to adapt successfully during the energy transition, particularly in environmental justice areas; - (4) ensuring that all Minnesotans share (i) the benefits of clean and renewable energy, and (ii) the opportunity to participate fully in the clean energy economy; - (5) ensuring that statewide air emissions are reduced, particularly in environmental justice areas; and - (6) the provision of affordable electric service to Minnesotans, particularly to low-income consumers.
+- (1) the creation of high-quality jobs in Minnesota paying wages that support families; - (2) recognition of the rights of workers to organize and unionize; - (3) ensuring that workers have the necessary tools, opportunities, and economic assistance to adapt successfully during the energy transition, particularly in environmental justice areas; - ensuring that all Minnesotans share (i) the benefits of clean and renewable energy, and (ii) the opportunity to participate fully in the clean energy economy; - (5) ensuring that statewide air emissions are reduced, particularly in environmental justice areas; and - (6) the provision of affordable electric service to Minnesotans, particularly to low-income consumers.

-In the IRP Order the Commission required Minnesota Power to meet its customer and renewable product needs between 2025 and 2030 by working with organized labor and other interested stakeholders to maximize to maximize socioeconomic benefits to customers and host communities by
+In the IRP Order, the Commission required Minnesota Power to meet its customer and renewable product needs between 2025 and 2030 by: working with organized labor and other interested stakeholders to maximize to maximize socioeconomic benefits to customers and host communities by prioritizing utility investment in its service territory; use of local labor for construction and permanent staffing; and, development of apprenticeship pathways when procuring new energy resources.

-&lt;sup>10 Petition of Minnesota Power for Approval of Investments and Expenditures in the Boswell Solar Project for Recovery through Minnesota Power's Renewable Resources Rider under Minn.
-Stat. § 216B.1645, MP Petition, Docket No. E015/M-24-343, November 13, 2024, (eDockets) 202411-211895-01, at pg.
-10.
+13 In the Matter of the Petition of Minnesota Power for Approval of Investments and Expenditures in the Regal Solar Project for Recovery through Minnesota Power's Renewable Resources Rider under Minn, Stat §216B.1645, Petition, MP, November 13, 2024, (eDockets) 202411-211895-01.

-&lt;sup>12 Petition of Minnesota Power for Approval of Investments and Expenditures in the Boswell Solar Project for Recovery through Minnesota Power's Renewable Resources Rider under Minn.
-Stat. § 216B.1645, MP Petition, Docket No. E015/M-24-343, November 13, 2024, (eDockets) 202411-211895-01, at pg.
-10.
+10 Petition of Minnesota Power for Approval of Investments and Expenditures in the Boswell Solar Project for Recovery through Minnesota Power's Renewable Resources Rider under Minn.
+Stat. § 216B.1645, MP, Petition, Docket No. E015/M-24-344, November 13, 2024, (eDockets) 202411-211891-01 at 11-12.